tony-zeidan/BibTeXFormatter/README.md

 Please select an order of formatting.
 One of ['drdc-web'].
 ```

+# Installation
+As of now the package has to be downloaded manually. \
+Users can do this with: \
+`python setup.py install`

 # License
 No license (just a simple wrapper, most credit goes to the developers of the `bibtexparser` library).